Knowth Kerbstone 52,sketch by BL Freeborn.

 If the crescent marked R is placed with the 28 we obtain 1 plus 28 or 128 which is one more than the number of kerbstones.
 128 x pi = 402 which reflects the ratio between the diameter of the Sun and Moon and the ratio of their distances from Earth, both of which is 400 to 1.

-We look again at the image and see the circles may also represent the Sun not only the Moon.
+We look again at the image and see the top circles may also represent the Sun.
 We count 4 T circles plus 3 B circles and the 2 crescents below the circles.
 4 3 2?
 The radius of the Sun is 432,000 miles or multiply by 2 and obtain 864, the diameter of the Sun at 864,000 miles.

 So, this is one very complicated mathematical message after all!
 But is it remotely possible these stone wielding cave men knew anything of science?